kodecocodes/i10t/03-xcode-source-editor-extensions/xcode-source-editor-extensions.markdown

 This will be used to save the position of the FIGlet you create so you can select it in the buffer before returning.

-Add the following code to the bottom of the body, below `if let asciiified`:
+Add the following code to the bottom of the body of `if let asciiified`:

 ```swift
 // 1